 So, for your viewing pleasure, The Couple Who Quarantines, Episode 6, Nailed It

-The following recipe is based on a historic Heart Chop Suey recipe included in Rosie’s Riveting Recipes.However, I used regular beef instead of beef heart as many people may find organ meat less than palatable, and because beef heart may be difficult to find.
+The following recipe is based on a historic Heart Chop Suey recipe included in Rosie’s Riveting Recipes.However, I used regular beef instead of beef heart.
+Many people may find organ meat less than palatable, and beef heart may be difficult to find.
 I used stew meat, but I think chuck steak, flank steak or other cheaper cuts of beef would also work nicely.
-The end result was a tasty, easy-to-prepare meal that was both healthy and delicious, and somehow I think Rosie would approve.
+The end result was a tasty, easy-to-prepare meal that was both healthy and delicious.
+Somehow, I think Rosie would approve.